Lasang3012/go-Fort-Smith-Bed-and-Breakfast/readme.md

 # Section 17: Setting up secure back end administration

-# 141. Picking an admin template
+# 142. Convert the admin template into a Go template